stappersg/vBook/src/start/configuration/basic.md

 foobar-spam-pro.org
 ```

 Done.
-Easy right ? now we need to apply some rules on these objects.
+Now we need to apply some rules on these objects.

-## Defining rules and actions
+## Defining directives (rules and actions)

 Rules are the entry point to interact with the SMTP traffic at a user level.
 They are defined in the `/etc/vsmtp/rules/main.vsl` file.
 Action don't interact with the transaction.
 They just trigger functions.

-Rules and action have the same syntax, except the first keyword.
+Rules and actions have the same syntax, except the first keyword.

 ```javascript
 rule "name" || {              |       action "name" || {